 Jo was somewhat of a hippie, deeply into the Grateful Dead, perilously into Joni Mitchell’s irritating precious high pitched phase, dabbling in bumper sticker peace signs and Dulcimers and incense and tie-dyed thrift shop sun dresses.
 But she was quippy-smart and 5’11” tall and 19 and had nice cheekbones and puckish tits and I developed a crush on her.
 I was 22.
 My son, who had fought his way out of the Mousy Albatross a year before (36-hour labor), was toddling around in cloth diapers the year I first saw Jo.

-A distinct memory is of son toddling naked around the communal house Jo shared with fellow faux-hippies, a house with a hurricane fence on Dupont Ave, I think, near Lake Street, his little mop of loopy, honey-colored hair indolently breeze-blown, he was toddling naked in the sun and suddenly squatted to deposit a milk-dud on the narrow white concrete walk on the side of the house near the garden hose and Jo’s Blue Merle collie, Joni, came running from out of nowhere to snarf the shit-ball up and side-chew it down as though it really was a milk dud and son clapping.
-That was the house in which I happened by an open bedroom door one morning and saw Jo’s chubby little bourgie little pimple-coated-friend Pam bouncing under a skinny pumping faux-hippie joint-salesman with ginger balls wearing an actual headband and me wanting to vomit.
+A distinct memory is of son toddling naked around the communal house Jo shared with fellow faux-hippies, a house with a hurricane fence on Dupont Ave, I think, near Lake Street, his little mop of loopy, honey-colored hair indolently breeze-blown.
+He was toddling naked in the sun and suddenly squatted to deposit a milk-dud on the narrow white concrete walk, on the side of the house, near the garden hose.
+Jo’s Blue Merle collie, Joni, came running from out of nowhere to snarf the shit-ball up, and side-chew it down, as though it really was a milk dud: son was clapping.
+Another metaphor?

 A lot happened in the one or two years it took to make Jo love me, but that’s for another chapter, but there is, for example, that time she had a high fever and I trudged for forty minutes through thigh-high snow in an ongoing blizzard to bring her poptarts and tea.
 I think Johnny Lennon had been dead about two years by the time of that night.
 Jo’s then-boyfriend, a dead-ringer for Bowie with Hunky Dory-long blond hair and a note-perfect ersatz Bowie warble and amazing chops on his golden Gibson hollow body jazz guitar smirked patronizingly as I dropped off the poptarts and stepped back out into the blizzard.
 Thirty years later he is still poor and unknown and married to a woman who does some dismal job to support him but he’s still great at playing guitar in dive bars and at various state fairs.
 Another little interpersonal war of attrition this dark horse eventually won.